What if your organization’s next great innovator, leader, or problem-solver isn’t someone you need to hire — but someone already on your team?

 Conclusion: Start Looking Inward First

-To build a resilient, future-ready workforce, you don’t always need to look outside.
-You may already have what you need — if you know how to spot hidden talent effectively.
+To build a resilient workforce capable of mastering the [emerging skills of 2030], you don’t always need to look outside.
+You may already have what you need, if you know how to spot hidden talent effectively.

 Start by creating a culture where curiosity is encouraged, data informs decisions, and everyone has the opportunity to grow beyond their job title.
 Your next game-changer might already be on the team — quietly waiting to be noticed.